HizenbergABC/pywall/README.md

 **Attention** >>After the `alert!!
 11011` you have a few moments to select the environment where you want the commands to run (Must be the current window)

- >3.
-This wallpaper is automatically designed for you
+ >3. `finally`This wallpaper is automatically designed for you

  ![Philadelphia's Magic Gardens.
 This place was so cool!](/photos/output_pywall.jpg)